Essential Advice for SQE1

 Don’t make unnecessary assumptions.
 You will often be tempted to make unnecessary assumptions.
 Don’t fall into this trap.
 You should select the answer based on the information given in the question.
 Making unnecessary assumptions out of context will almost always result in selecting a wrong answer.

 Make necessary assumptions.
 You should make necessary assumptions as some obvious information may not be given.
 For example, unless specified otherwise, you should always assume that the law of England and Wales will apply to the situation in the question because the SQE is the centralised assessment for anyone who wishes to qualify as a solicitor in England and Wales.
 Another example is that if the person in the question is a man or a woman, you should assume that he or she is an adult.
-If the person in the question is a boy or girl, you should assume that he or she is a minor below 18.
+If the person in the question is a boy or girl, you should assume that he or she is a minor under 18.

 Remember some factual information.
 Although the SRA claims that you will ‘normally’ be given the figures, rates, and percentages for calculation, you should memorise some obvious and factual information such as tax rates, thresholds, reliefs and exemptions.
 There are some sample questions offered by the SRA asking you to calculate how much tax is payable without giving you the tax rates.
 In this case, you should assume that the current tax rates will apply.